 Design for digital

-We can all create great online events but we have to design them for a digital world.
+We can all create virtual events but we have to design them for a digital world.

 A world that is very different from the physical one.

 So here are my simple three steps if you are getting ready to take an event online: